 An outmoded office space tucked in a multipurpose corporate building receives a refresh from the inside out.
 The modernization of the space serves to suit the day-to-day operations of the first Summerville branch of Ameris Bank.

 Due to the age of the building and out-of-date drawings for the original structure, the project team discovered structural issues that would make demolition and renovation unsafe.
 In partnership with R-K Engineers, the team created a plan to update the building drawings, remap the renovation space, and masterfully navigate the preexisting conditions.
-By catching this early on in construction, there was no affect on the project schedule.
+By catching this early on in construction, there was no effect on the project schedule.

 Upon completing a full demolition of the original interior, a new ceiling is installed with updated light fixtures and carpeting.
 A decorative brick wall with a crisp coat of white paint adds rustic texture to the modern office suite.
 The transformed space also features several new offices with glass partitions, a bank teller counter, and service window.